klimb/bsd-laptops/README.md

 # and click on "create pull request" on github website (in your forked repo)
 ```

 I know its a pain to work with git and github.
-But the laptop thing needs to be a repo, not some a webapp or write-ups.
+But the laptop thing needs to be a repo, not some webapp or write-ups.

 Some related articles:
 - [FreeBSD on a thinkpad x230 tablet](https://www.linkedin.com/pulse/freebsd-thinkpad-x230t-dmitry-kalashnikov-3ya5c)